beaubreedlove/product-process/docs/PRODUCT_PROCESS.md

 This guide explains how AI agents should develop features through specs and tests.
 Following these steps keeps the Vibe Coder workflow efficient and ensures consistent quality.

+### Bootstrapping Without a Product Spec
+When adding this process to a repository or performing developer‑experience tasks that don't touch business logic, no product spec is needed.
+AI agents may update documentation, install libraries, or make broad setup decisions without a spec.
+If a requestor explicitly acknowledges the process and asks to bypass it, the agent may comply while still exercising caution and escalating when uncertain.

 ## Process Flow

 ```